Helmet Design Evolution

 In the United States, our motorcycle helmet standards are determined using an impact speed of nine to fifteen miles per hour, which falls short of the average traveling speed of 45 miles per hour.
 In any case, helmets have been proven to save lives and it is recommended to wear a motorcycle helmet at all times.

-At Phillips Law Group, our attorneys believe that if you or a family member has been injured in a motorcycle accident due to the negligent actions of another individual, the victim may be entitled to compensation for their losses and damages including; pain and suffering, loss of wages, property damage, and pain and suffering.
+At Phillips Law Group, our personal injury attorneys in Phoenix believe that if you or a family member has been injured in a motorcycle accident due to the negligent actions of another individual, the victim may be entitled to compensation for their losses and damages including; pain and suffering, loss of wages, property damage, and pain and suffering.

 Being located in Phoenix, our lawyers are licensed to serve the entire state of Arizona and beyond.